 Athletic trainers are health care professionals that work with physicians and other health care professionals to help individuals return safely to sport, recreational, or work activity.
 Athletic trainers typically work in places where physically active people are found, such as high schools, colleges and universities, professional sports, and many more.
 Employment is projected to grow 37 percent from 2008 to 2018, much faster than the average for all occupations, because of their role in preventing injuries and reducing healthcare costs.

 In the Pre-professional Phase, the student completes a directed observation year.
-The Professional Phase begins after formal admission into the ATEP and includes clinical courses and clinical educational experiences under the direct supervision of a certified athletic trainer.
+The Professional Phase begins after formal admission into the ATP (Athletic Training Program) and includes clinical courses and clinical educational experiences under the direct supervision of a certified athletic trainer.

-Once accepted into the Professional Phase of the Athletic Training Education program (ATEP), students will begin the formal clinical education courses which are outlined in our ATEP Academic Roadmap
+Once accepted into the Professional Phase of the ATP, students will begin the formal clinical education courses which are outlined in our ATP Academic Roadmap

 It is the mission of this program to promote sound educational and clinical experiences for athletic training students in preparation for entry-level careers.
 A strong commitment to providing a comprehensive perspective of the athletic training profession through cognitive, psychomotor and affective tasks guides this program as it prepares athletic training students for the challenges of caring for the physically active in diverse athletic training settings.